-For those marrying in the most recent years, since 2000, the percentage of marriages ending in divorce appears to be falling.
+For those marrying in the most recent years, since 2000, the percentage of marriages ending in divorce (486 Kb Excel sheet) appears to be falling.
 This recent decrease may be related to the following two factors:

-the age at which people first marry has been increasing, ( Wilson and Smallwood, 2008 (244.2 Kb Pdf) ) suggests that those marrying at older ages have a lower risk of divorce.
+The age at which people first marry has been increasing.
+Research suggests that those marrying at older ages have a lower risk of divorce ( Wilson and Smallwood, 2008 (244.2 Kb Pdf) ).

-) shows that people often live together before getting married, and this may act to filter out weaker relationships from progressing to marriage.
+Cohabitation has increased in recent years.
+As people often live together before getting married (Beaujouan and Bhrolcháin, 2011), this may act to filter out less committed relationships from progressing to marriage.

 Further statistics on civil partnerships can be found on the ONS website.

-Consequently, 2011 marriage rates are based on estimated 2011 marital status population estimates which use the mid-2011 population estimates based on the 2011 Census and the marital status distribution from the 2008-based marital status population projections for 2011.
-Analyses have shown that these estimates provide:
+Marriage rates for 2011 and 2012 are therefore based on estimated 2011 marital status population estimates.
+These use the mid-2011 population estimates based on the 2011 Census and the marital status distribution from the 2008-based marital status population projections for 2011.
+Analyses comparing the marital status distribution in the marital status estimates for mid-2008-2010 and the 2008-based marital status projections for 2008-2011 have shown that these estimates provide:

-a plausible marital status distribution for 2011, and
+a plausible marital status distribution for 2011 and 2012; and

 a more plausible 2011 marital status distribution than the 2010 marital status estimates.